YashdharGandhi/Brexit-Sentiment-Modelling-Through-Socio-Economic-Predictors/README.md

 # Brexit Analysis Project

-This repository contains the work for the MATH5743M: Statistical Learning assessed practical project, which focuses on analyzing Brexit-related data.
+This repository contains Statistical Learning practical project, which focuses on analyzing Brexit-related data.
 The project demonstrates industry-standard practices in data preprocessing, exploratory analysis, and statistical modeling, ensuring reproducibility and clear presentation of results.

 ## Project Overview